sbha/wordgame/README.md

 wordgame('stipend')
 [1] "All seven letters - bonus! +8"

-# Successful entries are stored and points are tallied:
+# Successful guesses are stored and points are tallied:
 results$points()
 [1] 235
 results$word_count()